-Throughout my career, I have also spoken at many conferences and seminars and in some instances, I was paid to present.
-Being a travel / technology /consulting guy means I have a long messy list of clients, employers, fans, followers and sponsors.
+Throughout my career, I have also spoken at many conferences and seminars, and in some instances, I was paid to present.
+Being a travel / technology / media / consulting guy means I have a long messy list of clients, employers, fans, followers, and sponsors.
 With this Disclosure, I’ll do my best to explain these relationships as best I can.

-In March of 2010 I led the efforts to sell VC backed Tripology.com (where I was CEO) to Rand McNally and I was then employed at Rand as SVP/GM of Digital Strategy & Travel.
+In March of 2010, I led the efforts to sell VC backed Tripology.com (where I was CEO) to Rand McNally and I was then employed at Rand as SVP/GM of Digital Strategy & Travel.
 In June of 2012, I left Rand to become President, Travel Media Group at USA TODAY.
-With this background, you can imagine, I’m pro digital, technology, maps, navigation, media in general and all things travel.
-As hard as I try to stay neutral, my experience working for a a variety of travel, technology, map, navigation and media companies certainly influences my opinions about these topics.
-Further, I often post about current promotions, product or programs in which I’m involved at my day job.
+Most recently, I was Managing Director, Mercantile at Brush Creek Ranch, the nation’s #1 voted luxury resort, located in Wyoming.
+There, I started a new division focused on luxury retail of goods and perishables.
+With this background, you can imagine, I’m pro digital, technology, maps, navigation, media in general and all things travel, especially the luxury category.
+As hard as I try to stay neutral, my experience working for a variety of travel, technology, map, navigation, and media companies certainly influences my opinions about these topics.
+Further, I often post about current promotions, products or programs in which I’m involved at my day job.
 So, has my paycheck influenced my posts?
 Sure.

 Early in my career, I co-founded a company called Zeus Tours & Yacht Cruises, a tour and cruise company focused on selling wholesale tourism (to consumers through travel agents, consortia and other tour operators) to destinations like Greece, the Mediterranean and other really neat places around the world like Argentina.
 I sold Zeus to FAR&WIDE Travel Corporation, became the VP Marketing & Strategic Partnerships and we eventually acquired another twenty tour operators.